 sudo apt update and

 The most recent release of

 cfde-submit can be installed via pip.
-While cfde_venv is active, run the command:
+The commands below should be run while the

 pip3 install cfde-submit.
 This will install